braze-inc/braze-docs/_docs/_developer_guide/platform_integration_guides/swift/initial_sdk_setup/installation_methods/manual_integration.md

 ## Step 2: Choose your frameworks

 The Braze Swift SDK contains a variety of standalone XCFrameworks, which gives you the freedom to integrate the features you want&#8212;without needing to integrate them all.
-Use the following table to decide which XCFrameworks you want to use:
+Reference the following table to choose your XCFrameworks:

 | Package                    | Required? | Description                                                                                                                                                                                                                                                                                                           |
 |----------------------------|-----------|-----------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------|